 Thomas shared some examples of these labels.
 “Natural leader” described the captain of a winning debate team.
 “Campus life contributor” described a managing member of the yearbook staff who also marched with the band at football games.
 “Niche-focused” and “thinker” described an applicant with a deep interest in the Roman Empire.

 Conversely, unfavorable labels can undermine applicants.
 (The more pejorative labels are exchanged informally.)
 “Negative Nancys” wrote essays dripping with pessimism.
 “Jocks” flaunted their athletic accomplishments.
 And finally, there are the “Mr. Potato Heads.”

 “Mr. Potato Heads” are applicants who describe all the ways they will grow and thrive once in a nurturing college environment.
 In other words, these applicants focus on their unrealized potential.
 The metaphor is meant to be amusing.
 The actual Mr. Potato Head is a toy with a featureless head whose personality emerges only as facial features are affixed.
 The Mr. Potato Head applicant is a seemingly featureless applicant whose value will emerge in a nourishing environment—at least one would hope.
 When pitted against well-defined applicants who convey their unique value, Mr. Potato Heads are usually rejected.

-I find this unsettling.
+This idea is counterintuitive to most students and parents.
 On the one hand, colleges and universities boast of how effectively they serve their applicants.
 Their big sell is their capacity to help students realize their potential.
 On the other hand, these very same institutions tend to reject the applicants who describe their potential—the Mr. Potato Head applicants.
 In other words, many applicants are rejected because they allow the university’s marketing pitch to inform how they market themselves.